Everett Ferguson

 Everett Ferguson (born February 18, 1933) currently serves as Distinguished Scholar in Residence at Abilene Christian University in Abilene, Texas.
 He is author of numerous books on early Christian studies and served as co-editor of the Journal of Early Christian Studies.

 Early life and education

-He received both his undergraduate bachelor's degree and his first master's degree from Abilene Christian University in the mid-1950s.
+Ferguson received both his undergraduate bachelor's degree and his first master's degree from Abilene Christian University in the mid-1950s.
 He immediately proceeded to Harvard University and received his Bachelor of Sacred Theology followed by a doctoral degree "with distinction" in History and Philosophy of Religion.

 Awards and honors

 During his education, Ferguson received such honors as the Honorary John Harvard Fellowship and Harvard Graduate School Fellowship.
 He later received awards from the Christian Research Foundation for both his dissertation, "Ordination in the Ancient Church," and for a translation of Gregory of Nyssa's Life of Moses.
 He was selected to speak as the John G. Gammie Senior Lecturer of the Southwest Commission for Religious Studies.
 He was later presented with a festschrift, The Early Church in Its Context: Essays in Honor of Everett Ferguson.